stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

     [monitoring:children]
     controllers

-Central Elasticsearch cluster collects OpenStack logs, with an option to receive operating system logs too.
+Central OpenSearch cluster collects OpenStack logs, with an option to receive operating system logs too.
 In order to enable this, execute custom playbook after deployment: